How to Frame a Mirror

 Hi everyone!
 I have received numerous emails asking about how I dealt with the existing mirror clips.

 My mirror had the big, chunky, clear plastic clips on each top corner.
 I removed those, kept the screw that held it in place and replaced the plastic clips with 2 sizes of washers.
 I stacked the washers to fill in the space needed and the large washer holds the mirror.
 Trust me, the mirror is very secure.
+BUT if you can find flat mirror clips then use those.
+I could not find any at the time.

 Secure the mirror with washers